hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 The distinct Facebook population-density estimates at 30-meter resolution provide our principal explanatory variables.
 These contain geographic (𝘓, λ) and point population-density estimates.
 We extend these with imagery-feature attributes.
 First, we compress our three-channel (Red, Blue Green) image into a single-channel gray-scale intensity array.
 We take a 128×128-pixel window centered on each Facebook population-density estimate.

 Figure 5 illustrates the DWT process.
 The original image is a 128×128-pixel window  centered at 27.985𝘓, -26.115λ.
 Figure 5 shows a four-level DWT decomposition.
 Our *Original Image* is *Level 0*.
-DWT Level 𝘕 consists of four orthogonal components:  $c_A$, the approximation; $c_H$, the horizontal detail; $c_V$

-Generating each subsequent level involves quaternary orthogonal decomposition of
+DWT Level 𝘕 consists of four orthogonal components:  cA_𝘕, the approximation; cH_𝘕, the horizontal detail; cV_𝘕, the vertical detail; and cD_𝘕, the diagonal detail.
+These result from quartenary orthogonal decomposition of cA at the preceding level 𝘕-1.

-Our model is based on three levels.
-This produces a model matr
+The model described here is based on three levels.
+This produced an explanatory-variable matrix comprised of 1,603 features for each of ≲66,000 observations.

 <p align="center">